 Refractive surgery usually involves a specialist eye doctor reshaping the cornea, the transparent and protective front part of the eye, in order to improve the eye’s focal ability.

 There are several different types of refractive surgery including:

 Refractive surgeries are typically short procedures, lasting around 15-30 minutes.
 They are usually performed on an outpatient basis and you will return home the same day.

 Not necessarily.
 While LASIK may be one of the most popular and well-known types of refractive surgery, it shouldn’t be regarded as the go-to treatment for everyone looking to correct their vision.
 Refractive surgery should be assessed on an individual basis, and your eye doctor will be able to explain in detail which type of surgery is best for you and why.

 Refractive surgery is generally considered to be safe, but as with any form of surgery there can be risks, which differ from patient to patient.
 Ahead of any surgery, your eye doctor will discuss with you all the possible outcomes of the procedure and address any concerns that you may have.

-Following refractive surgery it is common to experience some of the following symptoms:
+Following laser eye surgery, it is common to experience some of the following symptoms:

-It can take between 1-6 months before things stabilize after refractive surgery, but should you have any concerns, you should consult your eye doctor.
+It can take between 1-6 months before things stabilize after refractive surgery, but should you have any concerns, always consult your eye doctor.

 However, eyes like other parts of the body will continue to change and to deteriorate with age, so that means that your vision could change again over time.
 Presbyopia, which as mentioned previously, is age-related loss of near vision, can begin around the age of 40.